-5. Understand modern British nationality law 5.1 Identify the different forms of British nationality British citizens; British Overseas Territories Citizens; British Overseas Citizens; British subjects; British Protected Persons British Nationals Overseas - with particular reference to British National (Overseas) visas for person from Hong Kong.
-5.2 Differentiate between the different forms of British nationality Fight of abode; benefits to BOTC citizens under British Overseas Territories Act 2002; rules on transmission to next generation. s.1 -s.6 Nationality and Borders Act in remedying past gender discrimination and unfairness in nationality law provision.
-5.3 Explain acquisition of British citizenship by birth and by descent Post-British Nationality Act 1981 transmission by birth and by descent; definition of "father" s.65 Immigration Act 2016, British Nationality (proof of paternity regulations) 2006 and 2015.
+5. Understand modern British nationality law 5.1 Identify the different forms of British nationality 5.1 British citizens; British Overseas Territories Citizens; British Overseas Citizens; British subjects; British Protected Persons British Nationals Overseas - with particular reference to British National (Overseas) visas for person from Hong Kong.
+5.2 Differentiate between the different forms of British nationality 5.2 Right of abode; benefits to BOTC citizens under British Overseas Territories Act 2002; rules on transmission to next generation. s.1 -s.6 Nationality and Borders Act in remedying past gender discrimination and unfairness in nationality law provision.
+5.3 Explain acquisition of British citizenship by birth and by descent 5.3 Post-British Nationality Act 1981 transmission by birth and by descent; definition of "father" s.65 Immigration Act 2016, British Nationality (proof of paternity regulations) 2006 and 2015.
 Windrush scheme applications. s.9 Nationality and Borders Act - ability for SSHD to waive the requirement to have been present in the UK on the date 5 years prior to the date of application - finding of R (Vanriel &amp; another) v SSHD EWHC [2021] - particularly relevant to Windrush scandal cases.

-1

-5.4 Explain acquisition of British nationality by

-registration (adults and minors) and minors;

-naturalisation Criteria for registration under s.1(3) and

-s.1(4) BNA 1981

-Criteria for registration by discretion under

-s.3(1) BNA 1981

-New discretionary route to registration as

-an adult under s.8 Nationality and Borders

-Act to remedy historic unfairness

-Good character requirements - TN

-(Afghanistan) v SSHD[2015] UKSC 40, R

-(Hiri) v SSHD[2014] EWHC 254 (Admin), R

-(DC) v SSHD[2018] EWHC 399 (Admin)

-• ( R (Williams) v SSHD [2017] EWCA Civ98 -

-SSHD is entitled to refuse to extend fee

-waivers to nationality cases.
-Newly

-introduced "affordability fee waiver" for

-registration applications for under 18s.

-Requirements for naturalisation

-criteria for naturalisation under s.6(1) and

-s.6(2) BNA 1981;

-Good character requirements - see above

-caselaw

-Knowledge of language and life (KoLL).

-5.5 Analyse the application of the provisions on 5.5 Circumstances which may lead to deprivation

-deprivation and renunciation of citizenship of British Citizenship (eg: s40 and 40A BNA

-1981);

-• the process;

-right of appeal;

-s.10 Nationality and Borders Act -

-deprivation of citizenship without notice
+5.4 Explain acquisition of British nationality by registration (adults and minors) and naturalisation 5.4 Requirements for registration of adults and minors; Criteria for registration under s.1(3) and s.1(4) BNA 1981 Criteria for registration by discretion under s.3(1) BNA 1981 New discretionary route to registration as an adult under s.8 Nationality and Borders Act to remedy historic unfairness Good character requirements - TN (Afghanistan) v SSHD[2015] UKSC 40, R (Hiri) v SSHD[2014] EWHC 254 (Admin), R (DC) v SSHD[2014] EWHC 399 (Admin) (R (Williams) v SSHD [2017] EWCA Civ98 - SSHD is entitled to refuse to extend fee waivers to nationality cases.
+Newly introduced "affordability fee waiver" for registration applications for under 18s.

+Requirements for naturalisation criteria for naturalisation under s.6(1) an s.6(2) BNA 1981; Good character requirements - see abov caselaw Knowledge of language and life (KoLL).
+5.5 Analyse the application of the provisions on deprivation and renunciation of citizenship 5.5 Circumstances which may lead to deprivation of British Citizenship (eg: s40 and 40A BN 1981); the process; right of appeal; s.10 Nationality and Borders Act - deprivation of citizenship without notice renunciation and re-acquisition law an process (eg: s12-13 BNA 1981).
+The new section 40 (4A) BNA 1981, inserted by the Immigration Act 2014, permitting deprivation of citizenship in certain situations, even if such deprivation render a person stateless.
+Aziz [2018] EWCA Civ 1884, K2 v. the United Kingdom (Application new 42387/13), R (Hysaj &amp; Ors) v SSHD [2017, UKSC 82